MaxLaurieHutchinson/MaxLaurieHutchinsonDemos/MLHDemosDatabaseCreation/ReadMe.md

 ### Data design approaches

 #### Schema first,
-In this method, you would define your Database Schema, (tables etc) upon you database. most commonly on Microsoft SQL Server Management Studio. though this method its can be a lot more work to provision all of the databases, but can add more in depth functionally if you are a experienced Database administrator.
+In this method, you would define your Database Schema, (tables etc) upon your database.
+Most commonly on Microsoft SQL Server Management Studio.

+Though this method can be a lot more work to provide all of the databases but can add more in-depth functionally if you are an experienced Database administrator.

-If your not a experienced Database administrator, you could end up not setting up table relationships correctly. for example making sure that all the necessary the necessary tables have the correct foreign keys and needed table indexes.
+If your not an experienced Database administrator, you could end up not setting up table relationships correctly.
+For example, making sure that all the necessary tables have the correct foreign keys and needed table indexes.

-At the End of this, you would need to reverse Engineer the Database with Migrations to generate the model structure in here.
+At the end of this, you would need to reverse engineer the database with Migrations to generate the model structure in here.

 #### Code first,
-In this method, you would define your Database Schema within the entity models and db context first.
+In this method, you would define your Database Schema within the entity models and DB context first.

 In this approach, you can use agile methodologies to change and iterate the final database structure first before creating it upon a database.

-This works out better as you can setup the same database again after again and get the same result.
+This works out better as you can set up the same database again after again and get the same result.

 ### migration Code